 This is the main function or the driver function of this Ranking code that will make calls to some of the other functions.
-Your TA will call this function to test your code.
 This function essentially makes calls to readCSVData, rankEmployees, and then writeCSVData.
 There are no parameters, but you must return True if the code ran without any problems.
 If there was an error while reading the file, writing the file, or in the formatting of the given data, the code should not crash.
 Instead, you should use try and except at various points in this method to make sure all the possible errors are caught.
 If an error is encountered, return False.
 (You do NOT have to recover from an error other than if the user enters an invalid file name.)